This blog may contain affiliate links. Read our disclosure policy for more info.

 Rainbow Mountain is a mountain peak covered in different minerals that make its unique color.

-This mountain offers a few different trekking options with the most popular being a one-day hike from Cusco.
-This short day starts at 4200m (13,800 ft) above sea level and ends over 5,000m (16,400 ft) above sea level!
-Due to the rapid ascent from Cusco (at 3400m or 11,150 ft), minor altitude sickness is just about certain.
+Getting to this natural wonder has a few different trekking options with the most popular being a one-day hike from Cusco.
+This short day starts at 4,200 m (13,800 ft) above sea level and ends over 5,000 m (16,400 ft) above sea level which is actually one of the highest accessible points in the Andes!

 Taking a tour is cheap and easy.
 This has easily become one of the most popular treks in Peru, and if you look at the photos, you’ll likely understand why!